HrishikeshP-01/Modern_Data_Warehouses/README.md

 - Must support multiple intercloud interactions & interactions with on-premises systems
 - Should facilitate easy reconciliation of structured & unstructured data

+## Benefits of unified data warehouse
+- Great scalability & agility
+- Cost reduction
+- Faster deployment & processing speeds
+- Easier disaster recovery
+- Improved governance & security capabilities

+Modern data warehouses separate the compute & storage functions to optimize infrastructure investments.
+This also provides the ability to query the data at any tier.
+This is also cost effective especially if you are using a cloud vendor as they charge different rates for storage & compute resources.
+Therefore the compute resources can be enabled/disabled according to usage & thereby save money.